ademakov/MainMemory/README.md

 MainMemory
 ==========

-MainMemory project is intended to provide
+The MainMemory project is intended to provide

 - a framework for network servers of all sorts;
 - some specific implementations of such servers.